 - Good tools — sharp knives can replace a food processor, a good mixing spoon and potato masher can do the work of an electric mixer.

 - Recipes designed to be made by hand — while you can mix almost anything by hand, it’ll be a lot easier if you use recipes made for hand mixing.
-This is a big focus of the cookbook that Jan and I are writing — read more about this cookbook for cruisers and when it will be available.
+This is a big focus of The Boat Galley Cookbook, available on Amazon.

 The Motion of the Boat